Gender at Deerfield

 - Tampering with any files or data stored on an individual computer or on the network

 - Use of computer or network resources to the extent that it limits others’ access

 - Possession and/or sharing of inappropriate or offensive material

 - Vandalism of computer hardware including theft, damage or disfigurement, and manipulation of computer software, especially when this impedes the academic work of others

 In fairness to other users and out of respect for the institution, library materials must be recognized as common and vital property of an academic community.
 Hence, all rules concerning the checking out of circulating materials and limitations on journals, magazines, newspapers, and reference materials must be observed.
 Any action that unfairly limits access to library resources or any willful defacement or destruction of library materials is a breach of academic integrity.

 Purposeful destruction or damage to school property or the property of any individual will not be tolerated.
-Included in this rule is the expectation that students will respect each other’s personal space as well as their belongings.
+Included in this rule is the expectation that students will respect others’ personal space and belongings.

 Dormitory Room Guidelines

-- The following items are not permitted in student rooms: refrigerators, televisions, projectors, offensive posters/slogans/pictures, liquor bottles and/or beer cans, or pets (except fish).
+- The following items are not permitted in student rooms: refrigerators, televisions, projectors, 3D printers, laser cutters, offensive posters/pictures, references to drugs and alcohol, and pets (except fish).

-- Furniture provided by the Academy must remain in student rooms; requests for removal may be made to the Dean of Students.
+- Furniture provided by the Academy must remain in student rooms; requests for removal may be made to the Student Life Office.

 - Beds may not be dismantled nor may they be elevated on desks and bureaus.

 - When rooms are unoccupied, all lights should be turned off.